esikm/Pillow/docs/reference/Image.rst

-.. py:module:: PIL.Image
+.. py:module:: PIL2.Image
-.. py:currentmodule:: PIL.Image
+.. py:currentmodule:: PIL2.Image

 :py:mod:`Image` Module
 ======================

-The :py:mod:`~PIL.Image` module provides a class with the same name which is used to represent a PIL image.
+The :py:mod:`~PIL2.Image` module provides a class with the same name which is used to represent a PIL2 image.
 The module also provides a number of factory functions, including functions to load images from files, and to create new images.